Skip to main content

 The Psychology Hidden in Champion Select

 Every League of Legends player has that champion.
 The one you hover instantly.
-The one you’ve played hundreds of games on.
+The one you have played hundreds of games on.
 The one that just feels right.

 But have you ever wondered why that champion resonates with you?
 Why does your friend gravitate toward Lux while you can’t resist locking in Yasuo?
-The answer lies deeper than aesthetics or meta—it’s embedded in your personality.
+The answer lies deeper than aesthetics or meta.
+It is embedded in your personality.

 Modern personality psychology, particularly the HEXACO model, offers a scientific framework for understanding why certain playstyles and champion archetypes appeal to different people.
-Your main isn’t random.
-It’s a reflection of who you are.
+Your main is probably not random.
+It may be a reflection of who you are.

 The HEXACO Model: A Brief Introduction

 Before we dive into champion analysis, let’s establish the foundation.
-The HEXACO model represents the cutting edge of personality psychology, identifying six core dimensions that define human personality:
+The HEXACO model is a well-validated personality framework that identifies six core dimensions:

 • Honesty-Humility (H): Sincerity, fairness, and modesty vs. manipulation and entitlement